course-details-portlet

 Course content

 The aim of the course is to give a structural and quantitative analysis of sustainable development with emphasis on the role of materials.
 The course gives a general introduction and description of the fundamental concepts of sustainable development.
 A systematic methodology to analyze and evaluate specific cases with respect to sustainability is presented and applied through problem based project work where students work in teams.
-The aim is to introduce a method that involves a quantitative approach to consider sustaianble solutions especially related to the use of materials.
+The aim is to introduce a method that involves a quantitative approach to consider sustainable solutions especially related to the use of materials.
 Metallic materials will be prioritized.
-Resources, raw materials, primary production, downstream processing, use and recycling for important metals such as iron and steel, aluminium and other light metals and alloys will be included.
-Theories for life cycle analyses and circular economy will be mentioned.
+Materials selection, life cycle analyses and circular economy will be discussed extensively.

 Learning outcome